-Train – Amtrak trains from across the west coast serves Emeryville Amtrak station just outside of Oakland, where you can then catch a free shuttle to San Francisco Ferry Building and Fisherman’s Wharf.
+Train – Amtrak trains from across the west coast serve Emeryville Amtrak station just outside of Oakland, where you can then catch a free shuttle to San Francisco Ferry Building and Fisherman’s Wharf.

 How to get around San Francisco

-Ferries are a popular choice for those wanted to check out Alcatraz and Golden Gate from the waters; Alcatraz cruises offer ferries to and from the prison every half hour but book a time slot online in advanced as these book up quick.
+Ferries are a popular choice for those wanted to check out Alcatraz and Golden Gate from the waters; Alcatraz cruises offer ferries to and from the prison every half hour but book a time slot online in advance as this book up quick.
 Blue and gold fleet ferries is a great choice to take in a different perspective of San Fran.